hellzerg/optimizer/README.md

 ## ℹ️ Summary: ##

-Portable utility that helps you restore your privacy and increase your security.
+Portable utility that helps you restore your privacy and increase your security.<br>

-Optimizer is recommended after a fresh, clean installation of Windows to achieve maximum privacy and security.
+Optimizer is recommended after a fresh, clean installation of Windows to achieve maximum privacy and security.<br>
 Depending on your version of Windows, Optimizer will also allow you to perform some specific tweaks.

 <p align="center">
 	<a href="https://github.com/hellzerg/optimizer/releases/download/13.1/Optimizer-13.1.exe" target="_blank">
 		<img src="https://raw.githubusercontent.com/hellzerg/optimizer/master/download-button.png">